 3. Eq 1: It is unclear why the interaction Jij cannot be negative (i.e., antiferromagnetic)?
 Is is enforced in the method, or does it just come out of the optimization process?

 EW: We agree that Jij is negative for antiferromagnet materials.
 For the research in this paper, it is naturally the case that the areas surrounding ice will be more likely to freeze, and those surrounding water will tend to melt.
-Therefore Jij is expected to be positive given such intuition.
+Therefore, Jij is expected to be positive given such intuition.
 In fact, it is confirmed in our study by the results coming out of the optimization process instead of being enforced, matching our intuition.
 We have revised the paper accordingly on page 3 and also for explanations of table 1 on page 10.

 4. Allowing σi=0 in the model introduces the possibility of ‘noninteraction’ (coinciding with Jij=0 ) with any lattice site with 50% ice.
 Although it is numerically unlikely for any lattice site to achieve zero value exactly, theoretically, it is not ruled out.
 This poses a theoretical challenge which should be addressed.